 Premier paid the county’s fines and in 2016 was given a five-year contract extension to manage the nursing home through March 2021.

-A new state inspection in September found numerous violations at the Manor, most having to deal with administrative and policy issues, including a failure by staff to report allegations of improper sexual behavior by one resident against another at the facility.
-No patient care violations were found in the report and state inspectors issued a follow-up report a month later noting all outstanding issues had been corrected.
+A state inspection in September found numerous violations at the Manor, most having to deal with administrative and policy issues, including a failure by staff to report allegations of improper sexual behavior by one resident with another at the facility.
+No patient care violations were found in the report, and state inspectors issued a follow-up report a month later noting all outstanding issues had been corrected.

 In addition to the Manor, Premier Healthcare operates a group of private nursing homes both in the county and throughout Pennsylvania.